 As Prophet David McCracken often says, ‘the authority you are under, determines the authority you carry.’
 He calls it the Centurion principle.
 (Matt 8:5-13)

 3. Step out of Your Comfort Zone

 Elisha went further than other prophets of his time in his quest to follow God’s call on his life.

-This is clearly seen in his pursuit of Elijah at the time God was calling his master to Heaven.
+This is seen in his pursuit of Elijah when God was calling his master to Heaven.
 A group of fifty prophets stopped short at Jericho, whilst Elisha pursued Elijah past the point of no return.
 The Jordan waters miraculously parted for Elijah and still Elisha followed.
-He knew that his destiny was up ahead.
+Elisha knew that his destiny was up ahead.
 (2 Kings 2)

 The increased prophetic authority that God has for you is beyond the comfort zone of your history and past experience.

 4. Learn how to Release the Power of God